This Statement is made on behalf of Transaction Network Services (UK) Limited (“TNS”).

 TNS Group is a leading global provider of data communications and interoperability solutions and provides services to customers in over 60 countries.
 By combining innovation, advanced technology, experience and service excellence, TNS Group delivers managed communications solutions to service providers and enterprises on a global scale.
 Thousands of companies from the retail, banking, ﬁnancial markets and telecom industries count on TNS to build and manage their mission critical communications platforms, improving their ability to communicate and transact efﬁciently and effectively.
 TNS Group operates some of the largest real-time community-based networks in the world, enabling industry participants to simply and securely interact and transact with other businesses, while connecting to the data and applications they need over highly available platforms.
 For further details of the TNS Group companies, the countries in which they operate and our businesses, please refer to our website: www.tnsi.com .

 In order to provide our services, we need to procure a range of goods and services across a diverse supplier base which includes large national or international corporations (such as telecommunication network and equipment providers) as well as small and medium-sized businesses.

 Our Stance on Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We will not tolerate any such activities within our own operations or within our supply chain.

-As part of our initiative to identify and mitigate risk and ensure compliance with the Modern Slavery Act, we will look to put in place systems to:
+As part of our initiative to identify and mitigate risk and ensure compliance with the Modern Slavery Act, we will continue to maintain relevant business processes and systems to:

 Mark Collins – Director